assumptionsoup/guppy_animation_tools/README.md

     cleverKeys.setKey(insert=False)

-When working in the graph editor, if an animation curve is selected Clever Keys will only key the selected curve(s) and not any other attributes.
+When working in the graph editor, if any part of an animation curve is selected Clever Keys will only key the selected curve(s) and not any other attributes.
 To disable this, you can use the option:

+    cleverKeys.setKey(usePartialCurveSelection=False)

+Even with this option set, if an entire curve is selected (not just part of it) Clever Keys will only key the selected curve(s) and not any other attributes.
+To disable curve filtering entirely, you can use the option:

     cleverKeys.setKey(useSelectedCurves=False)

-If you would like Clever Keys limit keys when curves are selected, but want this behavior whenever you select any part of a curve (keyframe, tangent or the entire curve), you can enable this:

-    cleverKeys.setKey(usePartialCurveSelection=True)

 Clever keys can help you clear your selected attributes.

     cleverKeys.clearAttributes()

-That command works the same way that Clever Keys does.
+This command works the same way that Clever Keys does.
 It clears whatever is under your mouse.
 If you want to just clear a specific window, you can use either of these: